jcomellas/ex_hl7/README.md

 defstruct :id, :text, :coding_system, :alt_id, :alt_text, :alt_coding_system
 ```

-Each component has a name represented by an atom and the following properties:
+Each component has a name represented by an atom with the following properties:

   * `type`: atom corresponding to the data type of the value (see [single value fields](#single-value-fields)) or to a composite field's module name (e.g. `HL7.Composite.CE`).
   * `default`: optional default value; if not defined, the empty string (`""`)